European Jews for a Just Peace: History

-In an opinion article published in The Guardian in February 2009, Antony Lerman, the former (2006–2009) director of the Institute for Jewish Policy Research considers that Jewish peace groups like European Jews for a Just Peace and Independent Jewish Voices in Canada and Australia "may have a moderating influence on Israel" as "Israel is heavily dependent on what Jews think".
+In an opinion article published in The Guardian in February 2009, Antony Lerman, the former director of the Institute for Jewish Policy Research (2006–2009), considers that Jewish peace groups like European Jews for a Just Peace and Independent Jewish Voices in Canada and Australia "may have a moderating influence on Israel" as "Israel is heavily dependent on what Jews think".

 In September 2010, EJJP organized a Gaza-bound aid boat, the "Jewish Boat to Gaza", carrying nine Jewish activists.
 It was intercepted by the Israel Defense Forces and led to the port of Ashdod.

-The EJJP chairperson, Dror Feiler, an Israel-born Swedish national, was again aboard the French Dignité-Al Karama ship in the 2011 flotilla for Gaza.
+The EJJP chairperson, Dror Feiler, an Israel-born Swedish national, was again aboard the French Dignité-Al Karama ship in the 2010 Freedom Flotilla for Gaza.